dabrain34/GstPipelineStudio/README.md

+# [GstPipelineStudio](https://dabrain34.pages.freedesktop.org/GstPipelineStudio): Draw your own GStreamer pipeline ...

-# Important
+## Important

 Until version 1.0, this software should be considered as **unstable**.
 The settings moreover the graph file format might change over the development phase.

-# GstPipelineStudio: Draw your own GStreamer pipeline ...

 ## Description